UK ministers to be advised against mass vaccination for children - The Telegraph

 The report also added that committee members are understood to have voiced ethical concerns about vaccinating children as they rarely suffer severe COVID-19.

-Earlier this month, Britain's medicines regulator extended approval of the COVID-19 vaccine developed by Pfizer (PFE.N) and BioNTech (22UAy.DE) for children aged 12 to 15 years. read more
+Earlier this month, Britain’s medicines regulator extended approval of the COVID-19 vaccine developed by Pfizer and BioNTech for children aged 12 to 15 years.

 Our Standards: The Thomson Reuters Trust Principles.